DO NOT STRESS OVER THE STRETCH

 PREVENTION IS BETTER THAN CURE

 Stretch mark prevention isn’t always possible.
-However, there are few things mentioned below that can reduce the risk –
+However, there are a few things mentioned below that can reduce the risk –

 - Avoid binge eating and maintain a healthy weight.